With regulatory changes, a lot of roles have been related to model review. Looking forward, digital is expected to be a strong area of growth.

 Director, Model Risk - Large Model Frameworks - Responsible for working with other teams to establish a framework to address validation and governance of material processes and performing overall validation and approval of large model-based frameworks.
 Knowledge, understanding and experience in the implementation of regulators’ requirements on model risk management are a necessity.
 Salary: £200k.

 The contract market isn’t following too much of a pattern due to the greater focus on permanent hiring.
-Anything regulatory driven will be a target area in Q4 and is going to continue into 2019.
+Anything regulatory driven will be a target area in Q4 and is going to continue into 2019, meaning regulation jobs will likely be frequently available.

 It's hard to put a finger on the main point of success, but we do know that those candidates who are open to relocation and moving around stand a better chance of securing permanent roles.
 Skill sets require professionals to be more quantitative in their approach and also, within credit risk, the requirement to have deep leveraged finance knowledge is a major beneficial factor as well.